 2. HOME ALONE (CHRIS COLUMBUS, 1990)

 Remember Buzz’s girlfriend?
 Quite the looker, right?
 Well, the object of Buzz’s affections is actually a boy dressed as a girl because director Chris Columbus didn’t want to make fun of an actual girl and give her a complex about her appearance.
 What a nice dude.
 As for the boy, well he’s probably still in therapy.

 1. GREMLINS (JOE DANTE, 1984)

 Gremlins is an odd choice for a Christmas movie, but it is a Christmas movie none the less.
-And while you might be hesitant to show little Jimmy your favorite festive flick while he’s small, there’s no doubt it’ll make its way onto the old boob tube before too long.
+And while you might be hesitant to show little Jimmy your favourite festive flick while he’s small, there’s no doubt it’ll make its way onto the old boob tube before too long.

 But that may not have been the case if the original screenwriter Chris Columbus had had his way.
-In fact, Columbus’ original vision for Gremlins had an ax-wielding Gizmo, several murder scenes, and an on-screen dog slaying that climaxed with the titular creatures dining down on Billy’s pooch.
+In fact, Columbus’ original vision for Gremlins had an axe-wielding Gizmo, several murder scenes, and an on-screen dog slaying that climaxed with the titular creatures dining down on Billy’s pooch.
 Shame on producer Steven Spielberg for opting for a more family-friendly approach.